Thank you! Your submission has been received!

 For families and multi-generational groups who want room to spread out

-Ocean Heights activity complex · 20% larger pool deck · family-forward design
+Ocean Heights activity complex · 20% larger pool deck · dining and wellness now named

 Aura's layered outdoor spaces and expanded top-deck complex give different age groups genuine places to scatter without competing for the same lounger.
 If keeping everyone happy on one ship is the goal, this layout is built for exactly that.